Environmental issues in Myanmar: Air pollution

-In 2017, the air pollution in Myanmar is estimated to be the highest among Southeast Asia countries and is almost twice the average of other countries.
+In 2017, the air pollution in Myanmar was estimated to be the highest among Southeast Asia countries and is almost twice the average of other countries.
 From 1990 to 2017, the death tolls in Myanmar due to air pollution had overtaken other countries such as Cambodia and Laos, which had over 200 deaths per 100,000 population in 1990.
 Just in 2017, air pollution caused over 45,000 deaths in Myanmar.
-In 2019, 24,000 deaths are estimated to be caused by air pollution, surpassing recorded fatalities due to COVID-19 pandemic as of January 2021.
+In 2019, 24,000 deaths were estimated to be caused by air pollution, surpassing recorded fatalities due to COVID-19 pandemic as of January 2021.

-Particulate matter pollution is the main cause of air pollution in Myanmar since it has caused over 10 percent of total deaths in the country.
-PM pollution has become one of the primary risk factors for children in Myanmar, particularly young children between age 5 to 14 years.
-The measurement of PM 2.5 and PM 10 in major cities are found to be exceeding the WHO guidelines and standards.
+Particulate matter pollution is the main cause of air pollution in Myanmar, since it has caused over 10 percent of total deaths in the country.
+PM pollution has become one of the primary risk factors for children in Myanmar, particularly young children between the ages of 5 and 14 years.
+The measurements of PM 2.5 and PM 10 in major cities are found to be exceeding the WHO guidelines and standards.
 The amount of average PM 2.5 concentration in Myanmar over three decades was measured at 33 μg/m^{3}.
 This number means the PM 2.5 pollution in the country is under the acceptable limit with moderate risk to human health, particularly for people who have sensitive lungs or respiratory problems.
-In 2019, over 700,000 disability-adjusted life years (DALYS) are lost due to PM 2.5 pollution.
-The data collected in 2017 and 2018 shows that the particulate matter in the air is more significant during rush hours, which is contributed to traffic and vehicle emissions.
+In 2019, over 700,000 disability-adjusted life years (DALYS) were lost due to PM 2.5 pollution.
+The data collected in 2017 and 2018 shows that the particulate matter in the air is more significant during rush hours, which is contributed to by traffic and vehicle emissions.

 However, the air quality did not improve during the country's pandemic lockdown in 2020 April.
-Further studies of air quality during 2017 and 2018 demonstrated that main sources of air pollution were dust and secondary aerosols.
+Further studies of air quality during 2017 and 2018 demonstrated that the main sources of air pollution were dust and secondary aerosols.
 Dust is the main pollutant of air pollution in Myanmar, coming from construction sites, vehicles on the roads, and agricultural dust.
 The second main pollutant was secondary aerosols, which are the result of chemical reactions of primary pollutant gases in the atmosphere.

-Household air pollution is another major problem as solid fuels, such as coals and wood, are the main energy source for cooking and heating in households.
-81 percent of the urban population and 95 percent of total population still depends on solid fuel as the fuel source.
-In 2017, household air pollution in Myanmar led to 7.6 percent of total death tolls and loss of over 900,000 disability-adjusted life years (DALYS).
+Household air pollution is another major problem, as solid fuels, such as coals and wood, are the main energy source for cooking and heating in households.
+81 percent of the urban population and 95 percent of the total population still depend on solid fuel as the fuel source.
+In 2017, household air pollution in Myanmar led to 7.6 percent of the total death toll and loss of over 900,000 disability-adjusted life years (DALYS).